-Normally air moves in and out of tracheostomy tubes (trachs) below the level of the vocal cords rendering a patient aphonic.
-By using a Passy Muir Valve (PMV), otherwise known as a “speaking valve”, airflow is redirected through the vocal cords during expiration – our normal mechanism of phonation.
-This is because the valve permits inspiration but not expiration through its cap.
-The only place air can exit is by passing through the larynx (or if enough pressure builds up in the airway… popping off the valve!)
+Normally, air moves in and out of tracheostomy tubes (trachs) below the level of the vocal cords rendering a patient aphonic.
+However, using a Passy Muir valve (PMV), otherwise known as a “speaking valve,” airflow is redirected through the vocal cords during expiration – our standard mechanism of phonation.
+This one-way valve permits airflow during inspiration but not expiration through its cap.
+Air exits by passing around the trach tube through the larynx (or if enough pressure builds up in the airway popping off the valve!)

-With a PMV, we also re-establish more normal physiology and improve things like oxygenation (closed system permits positive end-expiratory pressure), infection control (no need for finger occlusion of trach to phonate), and olfaction (airflow through the nasal passage).
-Just make sure to DEFLATE THE CUFF before placing on the PMV.
+With a PMV, With a PMV, we also re-establish more normal physiology and improve things like oxygenation (closed system permits positive end-expiratory pressure), infection control (no need for finger occlusion of trach to phonate), and olfaction (airflow through the nasal passage).
+Furthermore, normalizing pressure gradients can help with swallowing and secretion clearance.
+Just make sure to deflate the cuff before placing the PMV.

 Drop me a comment below with questions!